garrett361/transformers_notes/main.typ

 indices $j \, k$ will range over $j in ( 0 \, dots.h \, J )$,
 $k in ( 0 \, dots.h \, K )$ with $I = J times K$ and where numerically
 $i = j times K + k$.
 More complex cases follow by induction.];.
-We will sometimes use a bar to indicate tensors which are derived from other tensors through such splitting operations, usually in the context of tensor-sharding where devices only locally hold some shard of the tensor.
+We will some times use a bar to indicate tensors which are derived from other tensors through such splitting operations, usually in the context of tensor-sharding where devices only locally hold some shard of the tensor.
 In this context, only some of the dimensions will be sharded